MLSGPT

 Open House Follow-Up Message Templates for Agents

 Open house follow-up is where event momentum either compounds or disappears.
 The best templates do not sound canned.
 They reflect what happened at the event, remind the buyer why the property mattered, and make the next step obvious while the visit is still fresh.
+These templates work best when you personalize one detail from the conversation instead of sending the exact same note to everyone.

 Key Takeaways